pnevyk/router/README.md

 # Just another router

 Lightweight and simple javascript router using HTML5 History API or hashbangs.
+To see some examples in action, click [here](https://c9.io/nevyk/router/workspace/test/index.html).

 IT IS NOT READY TO PRODUCTION USE YET!